How to Choose a Wedding Band That Complements Your Engagement Ring

 Pictured above: Classic Diamond Scallop Band, Round Tall V Setting Engagement Ring with Pave, Floating Diamond Band

-Say you have your dream engagement ring and know you're after a flush fit, but you didn't want a high setting.
+Say you have your dream engagement ring and know you're after a flush fit, but you don't want a high setting.
 You may want to consider a contour band.
 These bands are specially designed to match your engagement ring's contour perfectly.
 This means a curved band that blends into a straight ring.

 Another great option for a lower setting that’s ALMOST flush (just a tiny gap) is our low basket setting.
 The gap is very tiny and not one that bothers us, but if it’s not for you, no problem!
 You’ve got other options for a flush fit.